 SEARCH’s first phase was funded with a competitive grant from the National Health and Medical Research Council (NHMRC) and support from: the Australian Government Department of Education, Employment and Workplace Relations; the Centre for Aboriginal Health, NSW Ministry of Health; beyondblue; the Australian National University; and Rio Tinto Aboriginal Foundation.

-Phase 2, which has now begun, has been funded once more by the NHMRC as well as the Australian Primary Health Care Research Institute (APHCRI).
+Phase 2, which is currently underway, has been funded once more by the NHMRC as well as the Australian Primary Health Care Research Institute (APHCRI).
 We are pleased to have beyondblue, the Sydney Children’s Hospitals Network and the NSW Ministry of Health as partners in this phase.